Treating cold sores

 If you develop a cold sore, some general advice to follow includes:

 - drink plenty of fluids to avoid dehydration

 - avoid acidic or salty foods and eat cool, soft foods

 - if brushing your teeth is painful, use an antiseptic mouthwash

-- dab creams onto sores rather than rubbing it in
+- dab creams on to sores rather than rubbing them in

 - wash your hands using soap and water before and after applying cold sore creams

 - avoid touching your cold sores, other than to apply cream, and don't share your cold sore cream with others

 Antiviral creams such as aciclovir or penciclovir (also known as Fenistil) may speed up the healing time of a recurrent cold sore infection if used correctly.